acegal1/Election_Anaysis/README.md

 7. Calculate the percentage of votes from each county out of the total.

 # Resources
 	- Software: Python 3.9.12
+	- Editor: Visual Studio Code 1.68.1
 	- Data Source: election_results.csv

 ## Deliverable 1 Analysis
 The election commission has requested some additional data to complete the audit so we upadated our PyPoll code as per below requirements:

--Total Votes in the election are printed to the terminal.
+Total Votes in the election are printed to the terminal.

--Each candidate’s total votes and percentage of votes are printed to the terminal.
+Each candidate’s total votes and percentage of votes are printed to the terminal.

--The winner of the election, winning vote count, and winning percentage of votes are printed to the terminal.
+The winner of the election, winning vote count, and winning percentage of votes are printed to the terminal.

 Here is a view updated code image: